 A famous example is ‘Logie’ a female osprey tracked by Roy Dennis from the Highland Wildlife Foundation, and more recently chicks from the Lake District Osprey Project, RSPB Loch Garten, and CorsDyfi Osprey Project in Wales.
 There are several websites where the migration of radio tagged ospreys can be followed.

-One of our Loch of the Lowes birds Blue 44 was satellite tracked for the first time in 2012, along with a chick from an SWT reserve in Angus Blue YD. [top of page]
+One of our Loch of the Lowes birds Blue 44 was satellite tracked for the first time in 2012, along with a chick from an SWT reserve in Angus Blue YD.
+In 2013 we also tagged Blue YZ, a chick from Loch of the Lowes. [top of page]

 How are the tags attached?